Introduction

 Imaging

-MRI imaging can also be used to assess disease severity, both with small bowel involvement and presence of any enteric fistulae (via a MRI small bowel) and for peri-anal disease (via a MRI pelvis).
-Subsequent Examination Under Anaesthesia (EUA) with proctosigmoidoscopy may also be considered to examine and treat perianal fistulae present.
+MRI imaging of the rectum can be used to assess for fistulating perianal disease.
+If needed, an Examination Under Anaesthesia (EUA) may then be be considered to examine and treat any perianal fistulae present.

 Management

-Patients with suspected IBD should be referred to a gastroenterologist for confirmation of the diagnosis and initiation of treatment; those with acute severe disease should be admitted on an emergency basis.
+Any patients with suspected inflammatory bowel disease should be referred to Gastroenterology for confirmation of the diagnosis and initiation of treatment.

 Inducing Remission

-Any acute attacks will also warrant aggressive fluid resuscitation, nutritional support, and prophylactic heparin and anti-embolic stockings (due to the prothrombotic state of IBD flares).
+Ensure patients also receive adequate fluid resuscitation and prophylactic heparin with anti-embolic stockings (due to the prothrombotic state of IBD flares).
+Low residue diets should be provided,

-The medical management to induce remission in Crohn’s Disease requires use of corticosteroid therapy as first line.
-Subsequent treatments, including immunosuppresive agents, such as mesalazine or azathioprine, or biological agents, such as infliximab or adalimumab, can be trialled as rescue therapy if then needed.
+If patients fail first line therapy, immunosuppresive agents, such as mesalazine or azathioprine, or biological agents, such as infliximab or adalimumab, can be trialled as subsequent therapy if then needed.

 Maintaining Remission

 Azathioprine is recommended as a monotherapy to maintain remission as first line.
-Smoking cessation is also advised where applicable.
+Methotrexate can also be considered as an alternative agent for inducting remission.
+Smoking cessation is advised where applicable.

 Due to increased risk of colorectal malignancy, colonoscopic surveillance is offered to people who have had the disease for >10 years with >1 segment of bowel affected (follow-up time frame depends on risk stratification of disease following initial endoscopy).